 "These are the kind of stark reminders which show us that the usual explanations for why people don’t make changes are pretty weak..."

-The Zen master grabbed the student by the scruff of the neck and held his head under water in a nearby water trough.
-30 seconds later he pulled the students head up and then immediately plunged his head back under water.
+The Zen master grabbed the student by the scruff of the neck and held her head under water in a nearby water trough.
+30 seconds later he pulled the students head up and then immediately plunged her head back under water.